ASVAL progressi e attualitą nel trattamento delle varici per il benessere delle gambe

 This now allows patients to receive better treatment, earlier and better future course of disease.

 The method A.S.V.A.L.
 (Ablation Selective des VARICES sous anesthesie locale) is an innovative approach in the treatment of varicose veins of the legs.
-It is based on a new concept, preserving venous capital, calling into question the principles of traditional surgery.
+It is based on a new concept, preservin venous capital, calling into question the principles of traditional surgery.

 Born of a research and the work of a French vascular surgeon, Dr. Paul Pittaluga, this method selectively removes only the diseased and irrecoverable varicose veins, while preserving the main superficial vein, the saphenous vein.
 It thus allows to preserve the venous capital, leaving the healthy and / or recoverable veins.